-Effective May 14, 2021, the Adviser renders advisory services to the Fund pursuant to an Investment Advisory Agreement (the "Advisory Agreement").
-Under the Advisory Agreement, the Adviser is entitled to receive a monthly fee from the Fund calculated at an annual rate of 0.95% of the Fund's average daily net assets.
-Prior to May 14, 2021, the advisory fee was 1.00%.
-The Adviser has contractually agreed to waive management fees and reimburse expenses to the extent that Total Annual Fund Operating Expenses (excluding certain items discussed below) exceed 1.23% for the Fund.
-In determining the Adviser's obligation to waive advisory fees and/or reimburse expenses, the following expenses are not taken into account and certain of these expenses could cause net Total Annual Fund Operating Expenses to exceed 1.23%: acquired fund fees and expenses, brokerage commissions, extraordinary items, interest or taxes.
-If at any time the Fund's total annual Fund operating expenses (not including acquired fund fees and expenses, brokerage commissions, extraordinary items, interest or a year are less than 1.23%, the Adviser may recoup any waived or reimbursed amounts from the Fund within three years from the date on which such waiver or reimbursement was made by the Adviser, provided such reimbursement does not cause the Fund to exceed the expense limitations that were in effect at the time of the waiver or reimbursement.
-This waivers of advisory fees and reimbursements of expenses exceeding the advisory fee.
+The Adviser renders advisory services to the Fund pursuant to an Investment Advisory Agreement ("Advisory Agreement") dated September 15, 1999.
+Under the Advisory Agreement, the Adviser is entitled to receive a monthly fee from the Fund calculated at an annual rate of 1.00% of the Fund's average daily net assets.
+The Adviser has contractually agreed to waive management fees and reimburse expenses to the extent that Total Annual Fund Operating Expenses (excluding certain items discussed below) exceed 1.25% for the Fund.
+In determining the Adviser's obligation to waive advisory fees and/or reimburse expenses, the following expenses are not taken into account and certain of these expenses could cause net Total Annual Fund Operating Expenses to exceed 1.25%: acquired fund fees and expenses, brokerage commissions, extraordinary items, interest or taxes.
+If at any time the Fund's total annual Fund operating expenses (not including acquired fund fees and expenses, brokerage commissions, extraordinary items, interest and taxes) for a year are less than 1.25%, the Adviser may recoup any waived or reimbursed amounts from the Fund within three years from the date on which such waiver or reimbursement was made by the Adviser, provided such reimbursement does not cause the Fund to exceed the expense limitations that were in effect at the time of the waiver or reimbursement.
+This contractual limitation is in effect until December 31, 2021 and may not be terminated without the approval of the Company's Board of Directors.
+As necessary, this limitation is effected in waivers of advisory fees and reimbursements of expenses exceeding the advisory fee.
 There can be no assurance that the Adviser will continue such waivers indefinitely.
+John C. Bogle, Jr., the Fund's portfolio Manager (the "Portfolio Manager"), is the President of the Adviser.